 Tenderers may tender for one or more of the individual Services listed in Appendix 1.
 The single tender response should include all of the Services being tendered and all of the options tendered for each Service.
-Only one tender response is permitted for each supplier.
+Tenderers may tender multiple aircraft for any one Service.
+Only one tender response is permitted from each supplier.